 There are two options for taking a taxi in Rotterdam: by road or by water.

 Regular taxi cabs can be hailed on the street throughout the city as long as the light on their roof is lit up, indicating availability.
-Otherwise, a cab can be called via phone or mobile application.
+Otherwise, a cab can be called via phone or mobile application, and Uber also operates in the city.

-Watertaxis traverse the Maas River and are a fun and speedy way to get around.
+In addition to Rotterdam's ferries, Watertaxis traverse the Maas River and are a fun and speedy way to get around.
+Watertaxis typically have eight or 12 seats and offer around 50 stops across Rotterdam.
 Though not necessarily the most practical for day-to-day transport, this is something that should be experienced at least once.

 Cycling in Rotterdam